Visit

 required

 Focuses on basic chemistry and measurement, matter, chemical formulas, reactions and equations, stoichiometry.
 This course covers the development of atomic theory culminating in the use of quantum numbers to determine electron configurations of atoms, and the relationship of electron configuration to chemical bond theory.
 The course includes gases, liquids, and solids and problem-solving skills are emphasized through laboratory experiments.
 This is a statewide Guaranteed Transfer course in the GT-SC1 category.
 It is recommended that ENG 1021 be completed prior to or taken concurrently with this course.
-Prerequisite: CHE 1011 and MAT 1340 with a grade of "C" or better.
-MAT 1340 may be taken concurrently.
 Students who have completed one year of high school chemistry within the last seven years with a grade of "C" or better may be eligible for a prerequisite override.
 Course is not repeatable for credit.

 Course Prerequisites